 as, because Don't interchange "as" with "because."
 "As" refers to time: As I was walking down the trail....
 "Because" indicates a causal relationship: The truck crashed because its brakes failed.

-Associated Students of The University of Montana Spell out on first reference.
-If The University of Montana has already been mentioned, use Associated Students of UM on first reference.
-ASUM is fine on second reference.
+Associated Students of the University of Montana Spell out on first reference.
+If the University of Montana has already been mentioned, use Associated Students of UM on first reference.
+ASUM on second and subsequent references.

 assure See ensure, insure, assure entry.